panda1998/Rashmita_panda/README.md

 Hi , I'm Rashmita panda
 A passionate DevOps Engineer with AWS Cloud from India I’m currently learning Virtualization, Containerization, Orchestration, Infrastructure as a Code, Configuration Management, Continuous Integration, Continuous Deployment, Continuous Delivery, Version Control System
-All of my projects are available at reach me ,

 Connect with me:
 www.linkedin.com/in/rashmita-panda